monsterkosh/json-multiplier/README.md

-# JSON.Multiplier
+# JSON Multiplier
 JSON Multiplier is a script to multiply the objects inside a JSON file.
 Is extremely useful to generate mock data to tests Databases, API Requests, Programming Functions, and anything you need.

 ### How to use ?

+Install JSON Multiplier Globally

+`` npm install -g json-multiplier

 Grab a JSON file with only 1 object inside, put this file in the same folder as the script.
-Call the function jsonM.js with the following arguments:
+Type in terminal jsonX with the following arguments:

   -  file               string
   -  multiplier         number